jpa-rocha/wavewall/README.md

 Self-explanatory

 # Patches

-If the user is logged in he can save different patches to be able to use as presets.
+If the user is logged in he can save up to 10 different patches, to be able to use as presets.
 Patches must have a unique name in order to be saved